RCMP arrest 6 men, seize guns and stolen truck on Makwa Sahgaiehcan First Nation - Saskatoon | Globalnews.ca

 RCMP said due to their investigation and for safety reasons, the emergency response team and two police dog teams were brought in.

-At around 4 a.m. on Friday, the three remaining men were arrested during a search of the house.
+The three remaining men were arrested during a search of the house at around 4 a.m. on Friday.

 READ MORE: RCMP seeking help to identify suspects in North Battleford armed robbery